STV legislation, background and further information

 - ten councils for the 2004 local authority elections

 - eight councils for the 2007 local authority elections

 - six councils for the 2010 local authority elections

-- seven councils for the 2013 local authority elections; and
+- seven councils for the 2013 local authority elections

-- eight councils for the 2016 local authority elections.
+- eight councils for the 2016 local authority elections; and

-Eleven councils will be using STV in the October 2019 elections
+Fifteen councils will be using STV in the 2022 elections

 STV was also used for elections to the Christchurch City Council in 1917, 1929, 1931 and 1933, and for Woolston Borough Council in 1917 and 1919.

 In the private sector, Fonterra use STV for their Board of Directors and Shareholders' Council elections.
 DairyNZ's Board of Directors and the Victoria University's Court of Convocation also use STV